Common name: Striate Spike-sedge

 Description: Tufted perennial with very short rhizome.

-Culms terete, not transversely septate, c.
+Culms terete, longitudinally and transversely septate (but not obvious externally), c.
 30 cm high, c.
 1 mm diam.

 Spikelets linear-cylindrical, 2–3 cm long, c.
 2.5 mm diam.
 Glumes obtuse, striate, with a fairly distinct midrib, margins broadly hyaline, 4–5 mm long, c.
 2 mm wide, straw-coloured tinged dark red-brown.
 Bristles 2–7, reduced or to half as long as nut.
 Stamens 3; anthers 1.5–3.8 mm long.
 Style 3-fid.